-The climate in Stellenbosch is influenced by a cooling Southerly breeze arriving from False Bay.
-This ensures that the grapes in Stellenbosch ripen slowly- a prerequisite for the development of complex flavours in grapes.
-Its these factors that make the prospect of growing Mediterranean varieties not only possible but exciting.
+The climate in Stellenbosch is influenced by a cooling southerly breeze arriving from False Bay.
+This ensures that the grapes in Stellenbosch ripen slowly - a prerequisite for the development of complex flavours in grapes.
+These factors make the prospect of growing Mediterranean varieties not only possible but exciting.
 The operations above-ground at Jordan are equally as ambitious as those deep in the vineyards.
-From its humble beginnings in the early 90s Gary and Kathy have expanded the cellar and vineyard operations exponentially whilst still maintaining quality.
-They're also kept busy splitting their time between South Africa and the UK- where they are partners in the successful London restaurant High Timber.
-Further, Kathy with the support of Jancis Robinson set up the Women in Wine initiative that works to empower and mentor females in the wine industry.
+From its humble beginnings in the early 90s, Gary and Kathy have expanded the cellar and vineyard operations exponentially whilst still maintaining quality.
+They're also kept busy splitting their time between South Africa and the UK, where they are partners in the successful London restaurant High Timber.
+Furthermore, with the support of Jancis Robinson, Kathy set up the Women in Wine initiative that works to empower and mentor females in the wine industry.

-Whilst many Stellenbosch wineries have long histories dating to the period of Dutch settlement in the cape Jordan's is relatively new.
+While many Stellenbosch wineries have long histories dating to the period of Dutch settlement in the cape Jordan's is relatively new.
 As such their winemaking practices and facilities put emphasis on a modern approach to winemaking.
-The Jordan cellar is designed around a gravity-fed system, where 25 large conical fermentation tanks are built into the cellar roof, in which all reds diligently undergo daily pump-overs.
-The winemaking team, led by long-serving head-winemaker Sjaak Nelson, is experimenting with small amounts of whole-berry, intracellular fermentation which assists in the extraction of colour and flavour- with less of the harsh tannins.
-For white wines locally sourced fermentation yeasts have been carefully selected to highlight various qualities of different vineyard blocks.
+The Jordan cellar is designed around a gravity-fed system, where 25 large conical fermentation tanks have been built into the cellar roof, in which all reds diligently undergo daily pump-overs.
+The winemaking team, led by long-serving head-winemaker Sjaak Nelson, is experimenting with small amounts of whole-berry, intracellular fermentation which assists in the extraction of colour and flavour, with less of the harsh tannins.
+For white wines, locally-sourced fermentation yeasts have been carefully selected to highlight various qualities of different vineyard blocks.

 Jordan Estate is a producer of consistently benchmark wines from the Stellenbosch region.
 Their wines speak intimately to the ancient geological terroir of the area and the family that has made them.